ErKatta/pdi-strong-encryption-plugin/README.md

 Usage
 -----
 #### Configuration
-Place the `pdi-strong-encryption-plugin-1.0.0.jar` in the plugins folder of your Penthao Data Integration installation (i.e. /data-integration/plugins) and then set the following parameters in your kettle.properties file:
+Place the `pdi-strong-encryption-plugin-1.0.0.jar` in the plugins folder of your Hitachi Vantara Penthao Data Integration installation (i.e. /data-integration/plugins) and then set the following parameters in your kettle.properties file:

 | Property | Mandatory | Default value |
 | ------------- | ---------------- | --------------------- |